Marklogic-retired/marklogic-data-hub/_pages/project/dhsdeploy.md

 * `mlSecurityUsername` and `mlSecurityPassword`
 * `mlHubUserRole`, `mlHubUserName`, and `mlHubUserPassword`

-`hub-admin-role`, or .
-This user is provisioned by the administrator

 ## Required Modules Database Permissions
 DHF and custom code deployed to the DHS modules database must be inserted into the database with a specific set of permissions that fits the DHS security model.
 Therefore, your `gradle.properties` file must include the following when deploying into a Data Hub Service environment:
 ```